JoePedroza/UT-VIRT_DATA-GROUP-6-Project/README.md

 # UT-VIRT-DATA-Group-6-Project

-## Project Topic: Particulate Matter and COVID-19 Outcomes
+## Project Background: Particulate Matter and COVID-19 Outcomes

 Air pollution is a major public health concern due to its negative impact on individual and population health.
 A major component of air pollution is particulate matter (PM), which is the solid and liquid particles suspended in air.
 PM can enter the body through various route depending on the size, shape, and concentration.
 However, the most common route is inhalation, which negatively affect areas of the respiratory, cardiovascular, cardiopulmonary, and reproductive systems.